 Certain systemic disorders, such as diabetes, make a person more prone to ear infections and itchiness.
 This is because diabetes makes earwax less acidic, which makes the skin in the ears more vulnerable to fungal and bacterial infections.
 It is extremely important to see a professional for treatment, as rinsing the ears with water or other fluids can make the situation worse.
 (Hearing loss is also more common in people with diabetes.)

 Some liver diseases that block bile, such as primary biliary cholangitis and cholestasis, can make the skin very itchy, including the ears.

 How to treat itchy ears

-First, don't put anything in your ears.
+Meanwhile, whether the problem is serious or mild, don't put anything in your ears.
 While it’s tempting to insert something into your ear canal to scratch the itch, that’s exactly what you shouldn’t do.
 Not only do you risk damaging the eardrum and scratching the delicate skin of the inner ear, you also increase your urge to itch.

 “Try not to scratch at all,” Dr. Daveluy said.
 “For any skin, scratching makes the nerves that feel itch grow.
 So the more you scratch, the more you’ll itch.”

 The same is true of putting water or other random liquids in your ear.
 That can make the problem worse.